-On the way to the Outer Banks in North Carolina sits this old roadside country store and gas station.
+On the way to the Outer Banks in North Carolina sits this closed-up old roadside country store and gas station.
 This place is part of old roadside America from back in the day.
-It’s a relic of common travel many years ago before the modern norm of big four lanes, higher speed limits, and glitzy convenience stores that cover an acre or two.
+It’s a relic of common highway travel many years ago before the modern norm of big four lanes, higher speed limits, and glitzy convenience stores that cover a paved-over acre or two.
 Those modern places aren’t the rural America of long ago.
-Just how long ago is easily bookmarked by the rather rusty price on the pumps: sixty and sixty-one cents a gallon.
-These Esso gas pumps are so old they don’t even have a dollar column on the price dial, yet they wear their see-through weathered white paint well.
+Just how long ago is easily bookmarked by the rather rusty price on the rusty pumps: sixty and sixty-one cents a gallon.
+These Esso gas pumps are so old they don’t even have a dollar column on the price dial, yet they wear their nearly see-through weathered white paint well.

 The gas pumps are still standing foursquare and firm on their homegrown concrete foundation-with-step combination.
 The weathered and scruffy building has a rightward creeping lean to it from being built on concrete piers in sandy soil.
 Over time, an obvious permanent sway has set into its leaning bones and it’s easy to see.

-Today, this country store and gas station sits watching all the summer tourists go by in their cars with the air conditioning running.
-The place is really more of a museum piece nowadays, stranded out in rural America.
+Today, this country store and gas station sits in the countryside watching all the summer tourists heading the beach go by in their cars with the air conditioning running.
+The place is really more of a museum piece nowadays, stranded out in old roadside America.
 No one really wants a bottle of ice-cold RC, a quick sandwich, and a sandy parking lot all that much anymore; modern glitz is preferred over the old ways.
 Even Esso Corp is a thing of the rusty past.

 A title variation: In God We Rust.
-Hmm, yes.
+Hmm, yes, and how so.

-A different view of this place is Dripped Dry #13216 …a hand-tinted black and white picture with roughed up edges.
-It’s an attempt to digitally re-create an old photograph and have it look like it laid around in someone’s stock drawer for 30 years.
+A different view of this place is Dripped Dry #13216 …a hand-tinted black and white picture with roughed-up edges.
+It’s an attempt to digitally re-create an old photograph and have it look like it laid around loose in someone’s sock drawer for 30 years.

 Don’t care for Esso gas?
 You could get some vintage Atlantic gas at this old-fashioned and long ago closed Pennsylvania station called Octane Alley #10226.
 For more fossil fuel relics from old roadside America, see my entire Gas Pumps and Gas Stations gallery.